jlparkI/xGPR/docs/tuning_tutorial.rst

 for ``fine_bayes`` to search efficiently.
 See "A quick note on tuning hyperparameter bounds" above to see how to get xGPR to suggest bounds for you after an initial round of ``crude`` tuning.

-``pretransform_dir`` defaults to None.
-If it's *not* None, it should be a valid filepath to a location where xGPR can temporarily store random features when they are generated (xGPR will cleanup when it's done).
-On each pass over the dataset, it then loads the saved random features instead of generating them.
-This isn't necessarily faster -- it can be slow, because loading large quantities of data from disk obviously is not fast.
-This may be faster than generating random features on the fly *if*:

-#.
-You are using a convolution kernel (especially if the sequences /
-   graphs are long or large).
-#.
-You are tuning on CPU (in this case, using a pretransform_dir
-   is recommended.

-Using a pretransform_dir is not recommended if the number of random features you are using * the number of datapoints * 4 (bytes per float) is on par with your available disk space.

 To understand the other options, note that the marginal likelihood approximation is iterative -- it loops over the dataset repeatedly